 - The government is taking steps to liberalize the business and these reforms are working

-- It changes the image of the country in the eyes of the global market into a favorable country to conduct business in
+- It changes the image of the country in the eyes of the global market into a favourable country to conduct business in

 - The rankings are expected to act as a guide to investors to take/make decisions.
 Hence better the ranking in the report more the favourability